Regional Primary (class 1-8) Teacher Training

 Full-time: 5 February 2023 - 20 December 2024

 Part-time: 2 January 2023 - 12 December 2027

 Format: Online classes with teaching placements in the country of residence

 Language: All classes and instruction in English.

-Entry requirements: You are eligible to apply if you are from and residing in South-Asian countries (India, Bhutan, Sri-Lanka, Nepal, Tibetan Communities, Maldives, Bangladesh and Pakistan), or in the following South-East Asian countries: Myanmar, Thailand, Laos, Vietnam, Cambodia and Malaysia.
+Entry requirements: You are eligible to apply if you are from and residing in South-Asian countries (India, Bhutan, Sri-Lanka, Nepal, Tibetan Communities, Maldives, Bangladesh and Pakistan), or in the following South-East Asian countries: Myanmar, Thailand, Laos, Vietnam, Cambodia, Philippines and Malaysia.
 Primary teachers who are currently teaching or intending to teach in primary schools (class 1-8) in the private, monastic or government sector would benefit greatly from this course.